bytex-solutions/snamp/docs/connectors/snmp-connector.md

 Feature name | Description
 ---- | ----
-Attributes | Each SNMP Managed Object with unqiue OID will be accessible as attribute.
-Accessing to attributes is implemented via SNMP GET/SET
+Attributes | Each SNMP Managed Object with unqiue OID will be accessible as an attribute.
+Accessing the attributes is implemented via SNMP GET/SET
 Notifications | Converting SNMP Traps to SNAMP notifications

 Note that this connector utilizes **its own internal thread pool that can be configured explicitly**.

 ## Connection String
 SNMP Resource Connector requires an address of the SNMP Agent acting as a managed resource.
-This address has the following format:
+This address has following format:
 ```
 udp://<ip-address>/<port>
 ```